 The Master of Science Degree, Nursing Program has been approved and is registered with the New York State Higher Education Department, under the IPEDS code of 1203.
 The Master's Program is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle NW, Suite 530, Washington DC 20036-1120.

-Director of Nursing: Carol Vicino, B.S., M.A., M.Ed., Ed.D. carol.vicino@mountsaintvincent.edu
+Director of Nursing: Justine Taddeo, R.N., B.S., M.A., Ed.D. justine.taddeo@mountsaintvincent.edu

 The Department of Nursing is located in the Administration Building, Room 451.
 The Department phone number is (718) 405-3351.